itshartend/Delete/README.md

 # Setup

-To get your bot running make your token and WebHook for Startsing
+make your bot token and WebHook for Startsing go to File Manager.php and apply your token

 ```
-define(''); token your bot
+define('your token');
 ```